evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

 <a href="/files/2016/04/harmonic_oscillator/02_063_draw_box_on_the_left.html" target="_blank" class="Button">Demo</a>

+Try changing it to an intermediate value between 0 and 1, like *0.4*.
 The simulation code will be calling the `drawScene` function with a position value between -1 and 1 as the box moves from left to right and back.